Fall Enrichment Program (FEP)

 3.)
 Enter your contact information into the blank applicant profile.
-(Note: Do not fill out the grey "Host Site Section".
-Skip down and complete the blue "Student Section".)
-Do not skip any fields.
-You must complete the profile to register.
-(The registry will not save your progress.
-If you close the window or leave before it is complete, your work will be lost.)
+(Note: Do not fill out the gray "Host Site Section."
+Skip down and complete the blue "Student Section.")
+Please do not skip any fields as a completed profile is required to register.
+(The registry will not save your progress if you close the window or leave before it is complete.)

 5.)
 Assemble your Application Packet Materials and upload them to your "App Packet" page.
 Questions about the Application packet materials are answered at the bottom of this page.
 They include:

 - Your Letter of Introduction (1 - 2 pages, telling us more about yourself.
 (PLEASE INDICATE IN THE FIRST SENTENCE OF YOUR LETTER OF INTRODUCTION THAT YOU ARE APPLYING FOR THE FALL ENRICHMENT PROGRAM)

 - Proof of US citizenship (i.e., Birth Certificate, US Passport or US Passport Card only.
 Driver's license, social security card or green card will not suffice.
 Must be clear and easy to read.)

 - Graduate Transcript (Indicates your program of study and that you completed the program)

 - One current, professional digital photograph of yourself uploaded to your profile page.

 - Completed, uploaded copy of the FEP Intern Commitment Form.
 (All boxes checked and appropriate text filled.)

 Note: Please spell-check all of your documentation before upload.
 Applicants with materials containing syntax or spelling errors will not be accepted into the program.

 6.)
 Login to your profile in the FEP Registry and upload these documents to your "App Packet" page.
 Note: Students who do not complete the profile and upload all documents will not be eligible for matching.